Y-Shaped Generative Flows: Background

 \section{Background}

 \textbf{Notation.} Let $\Omega \subset \mathbb{R}^d$ be a compact and convex domain.
 We denote by $\mathcal{P}_2(\Omega)$ the space of probability measures on $\Omega$ with a finite second moment.
 When a measure $\mu$ admits a density relative to the Lebesgue measure, we denote its density by $\rho$ (i.e., $d\mu(x) = \rho(x)dx$).
-Vectors are column vectors, $\|\cdot\|$ is the standard Euclidean norm, and $\nabla\!\cdot$ is the divergence operator and $\|\cdot\|_F$ is the Frobenius norm.
-The notation $d\mathcal{H}^1$ represents the differential element with respect to the \textit{1-dimensional Hausdorff measure}.
+Vectors are column vectors, $|\cdot|$ is the standard Euclidean norm, $\nabla\!\cdot$ is the divergence operator, and $|\cdot|_F$ is the Frobenius norm.
+The notation $d\mathcal{H}^1$ represents the differential element with respect to the \textit{Hausdorff measure} in one dimension.
 In practical terms, for a curve or any 1-dimensional set in space, the measure $\mathcal{H}^1$ simply calculates its length.

-\textbf{Continuous Normalizing Flow (CNF)} proposed by \cite{chen2018neural} are generative model that defines a probability density path through a Neural Ordinary Differential Equation (ODE) to morph one probability distribution, $\mu_0$, into another, $\mu_1$: $\frac{d}{dt} x_t = v_\theta(x_t,t)$, where $x_{t=0} \sim \mu_0.$ Let $\Phi_t$ be the flow map associated with this ODE, which transports a particle from its initial condition at time $0$ to its location at time $t$.
+\textbf{Continuous Normalizing Flows (CNFs)} proposed by \cite{chen2018neural} are generative models that define a probability density path through a neural ordinary differential equation (ODE) to morph one probability distribution, $\mu_0$, into another, $\mu_1$: $\frac{d}{dt} x_t = v_\theta(x_t,t)$, where $x_{t=0} \sim \mu_0.$ Let $\Phi_t$ be the flow map associated with this ODE, which transports a particle from its initial condition at time $0$ to its location at time $t$.
 The pushforward density $\rho_t = (\Phi_t)_\# \rho_0$ evolving under this dynamics \emph{necessarily} satisfies \emph{continuity equation} with the parameterized velocity field $v_\theta$:

 A key result is the instantaneous change of variables formula, which describes how the log density evolves along a trajectory: $\frac{d}{dt}\,\log \rho_t(x_t) = -\,\nabla\!\cdot v_\theta(x_t,t).$ This allows for a likelihood calculation by integrating this quantity over time.
 Training can be done by directly maximizing likelihood.